jmspit/curlstats/README.md

 another DNS server (if more than one is configured).

 There are known caveats when using ipv6 DNS queries on clients that support both ipv4 and ipv6 transparently.
-Good developers will not make their software depend on the IP address family used (AF_INET or AF_INET6) but specify AF_UNSPEC instead, letting the OS decide what to use.
+Good software will not depend on the IP address family used (AF_INET or AF_INET6) but specify AF_UNSPEC instead, letting the OS decide what to use.
 If the OS has AF_INET6 enabled, and the developer uses the prescribed getaddrinfo call that supersedes gethostbyname, the OS *will* attempt to use ipv6, and thus send two DNS queries - one for an A (ipv4) and one for an AAA record (ipv6) *from the same source port*.
 This means the query